KubMis/PortfolioTracker/README.md

 ## Features

 - 🆕 Create new investment portfolios
-- 📈 Add and manage tickers within your portfolios
+- 📈 Add and manage stocks within your portfolios
 - 💰 Calculate portfolio value, dividends, and investment performance
 - 🗄️ Integrated with **SQLite** database for smooth data handling